erentechlabs/compilemymind/content/about/index.md

 ## 👋 Welcome!

-I'm **Eren Karaoğlu**, the creator and author behind **Compile My Mind** — a place where I share my journey, ideas, projects, and thoughts around technology, computing, and information systems.
+I’m **Eren Karaoğlu**, a **Java Backend Developer** and the creator of **Compile My Mind** — a space where I share my journey, projects, and ideas in the world of software.

-I’m passionate about building meaningful, well-structured, and user-focused solutions.
-Whether it’s developing applications, designing systems, or exploring new technologies, I enjoy solving real-world problems and learning along the way.
+I’m passionate about building **scalable, reliable, and maintainable applications**.
+My focus is on clean architecture, efficient systems, and practical solutions that solve real-world problems.

-My curiosity goes beyond software — I value understanding how different areas of computing connect, from hardware to systems to emerging innovations.
-For me, technology is both a tool and a passion that drives continuous growth and creativity.
+Technology for me is not just a tool — it’s a passion.
+I enjoy learning new frameworks, experimenting with ideas, and constantly improving my skills as a developer.

 ## 💡 Who am I?

-I love building practical, scalable, and well-structured solutions.
-My focus is always on clarity, maintainability, and performance.
+I specialize in **backend development with Java and Spring Boot**, and I enjoy working on projects that involve **APIs, databases, and system design**.
-Beyond just coding, I’m constantly exploring new technologies, experimenting, and striving to understand the broader world of information systems.
+Beyond backend work, I explore frontend technologies and mobile frameworks to broaden my perspective and build more complete solutions.

 ## 🎓 Education